 - chopped dates

 Feel free to mix-up the additions.
 I love adding chocolate chips and dried cranberries!
-But if you’re looking for a more classic style vegan banana bread, it’s also delicious plain.
+But if you’re looking for classic banana bread, it’s also delicious plain.

 So don’t let those ripe banana’s go to waste!